-If your application is accepted, the interest on your debts will be frozen, and your creditors will not be able to pursue you or take any further enforcement action against you for the duration of your administration order.
+If your application is accepted, the interest on your debts will be frozen, and your creditors will not be able to pursue you or take any further enforcement action throughout your administration order.
 After filling out an income and expenditure form, the court will decide how much you will need to pay towards your debts every month.
-This amount will then be divided between your creditors on a pro rata basis until your debt is paid off.
+This amount will then be divided between your creditors on a pro-rata basis until your debt is paid off.

-If your debt will take too long to pay off at the amount you can afford, the court may decide to instead apply for a composition order, which is an agreement to pay a set amount each month for a definitive period of time (typically three years) with the rest of your debt being written off.
+If your debt will take too long to pay off at the amount you can afford, the court may decide to instead apply for a composition order.
+This is an agreement to pay a set amount each month for a definitive period of time (typically 3 years) with the rest of your debt being written off.

 To apply for an administration order, you will need to fill out form N92, which can be obtained from the Gov.UK website.

-If you feel that the debt will take too long to pay back at the amount you can afford each month, and you would like to be considered for a composition order, you should explain this on section C of the N92 form.
+If you would like to be considered for a composition order because your debt will take too long to pay off at the amount you can afford, you should explain this on section C of the N92 form.

-There is no up-front fee to apply for either an administration order or a composition order, although the courts do take up to 10% of your payments as an administration fee, with the rest of the payments going to your creditors on a pro rata basis.
+There is no up-front fee to apply for either an administration order or a composition order.
+However, the courts do take up to 10% of your payments as an administration fee, with the rest of the payments going to your creditors on a pro-rata basis.

-Undergoing an administration order or composition order may have a negative effect on your credit rating.
+Undergoing an administration order or composition order may harm your credit rating.

 A debt relief order (DRO) is a cheaper form of bankruptcy and is a formal arrangement organised through the courts.
-An arrangement is made where, for a specified amount of time (usually a year), you don’t have to pay anything to your creditors, and after the specified time, if your financial situation has not improved, your debts are written off.
+An arrangement is made where, for a specified amount of time (usually a year), you don’t have to pay anything to your creditors.
+After the specified time, if your financial situation has not improved, your debts are written off.
 Debt relief orders are suitable for people who:

-- Have lived or worked in England or Wales in the last three years.
+Have lived or worked in England or Wales in the last 3 years.
 (If you live in Scotland, you can apply for a Low-Income Low Assets or LILA bankruptcy.)

-- You have not had a DRO in the last six years.
+You have not had a DRO in the last 6 years.

 Not all debts can be included in a DRO.
 Exclusions include magistrate’s court fines, child support payments or arrears, student loans, social fund loans, and compensation for death or injury.
 The amount of these debts cannot be included in the £20,000 limit, and you are still liable for them after the debt relief order has ended.